-() Exercise powers, rights, or authority as a partner, member, or manager of a partnership, limited liability company, or other entity that the principal may exercise on behalf of the entity and has authority to delegate excluding the exercise of such powers, rights, and authority with respect to an entity owned solely by the principal which may, if operation of entity or business is authorized above, be exercised as provided under the subject of operation of the entity or business LIMITATION ON AGENT'S AUTHORITY An agent that is not my ancestor, spouse, or descendant MAY NOT use my property to benefit the agent or a person to whom the agent owes an obligation of support unless I have included that authority in the special instructions.
-SPECIAL INSTRUCTIONS (OPTIONAL) You may give special instructions on the following lines: EFFECTIVE DATE This power of attorney is effective immediately unless I have stated otherwise in the special instructions.
+(\\\\) Exercise powers, rights, or authority as a partner, member, or manager of a partnership, limited liability company, or other entity that the principal may exercise on behalf of the entity and has authority to delegate excluding the exercise of such powers, rights, and authority with respect to an entity owned solely by the principal which may, if operation of entity or business is authorized above, be exercised as provided under the subject of operation of the entity or business

+LIMITATION ON AGENT'S AUTHORITY

+An agent that is not my ancestor, spouse, or descendant MAY NOT use my property to benefit the agent or a person to whom the agent owes an obligation of support unless I have included that authority in the special instructions.

+SPECIAL INSTRUCTIONS (OPTIONAL)

+You may give special instructions on the following lines:

+EFFECTIVE DATE

+This power of attorney is effective immediately unless I have stated otherwise in the special instructions.

-NOMINATION OF CONSERVATOR OR GUARDIAN (OPTIONAL)
+NOMINATION OF CONSERV OR GUARDIAN (OPTION

-If it becomes necessary for a court to appoint a conservator of my estate or guardian of my person, I nominate the following person(s) for appointment: Name of nominee for conservator of my estate: Nominee's address: Nominee's telephone number: Name of nominee for guardian of my person: Nominee's address: Nominee's telephone number: RELIANCE ON THIS POWER OF ATTORNEY Any person, including my agent, may rely upon the validity of this power of attorney or a copy of it unless that person knows it has terminated or is invalid.
-SIGNATURE AND ACKNOWLEDGMENT Your signature Date Your name printed Your address Your telephone number State of ) ss.
-County of)
+If it becomes necessary for a court to appoint guardian of my person, I nominate the following perso

+Name of nominee for conservator of my estate:

+Nominee's address: Nominee's telephone number:

+Name of nominee for guardian of my person: Nominee's address:

+Nominee's telephone number:

+RELIANCE ON THIS POWER OF A ATTORNEY

+Any person, including my agent, may rely upo attorney or a copy of it unless that person knows it has , i

+SIGNATURE AND ACKNOWLEI DGMENT

+Your signature Date

+Your name printed

+Your address

+Your telephone number

+State of ) ) ss.
+County of )